ctools/ctools/doc/source/users/reference_manual/ctobssim.rst

 -------------------

 ``(publish = no) [boolean]``
-    Specifies whether the event list should be published on VO Hub.
+    Specifies whether the event list(s) should be published on VO Hub.

 ``(chatter = 2) [integer]``
     Verbosity of the executable: